dave14305/FlexQoS/README.md

 Additional well-known rules are available in the "Add Well-Known iptables Rule" dropdown list, including the built-in default rules in case you delete them and want to later put them back.

+To re-order your rules, you can delete rules from the list and re-add them in your preferred order by selecting them from the "Add Well-Known iptables Rule" menu under the *User-defined rules* section.
+Duplicate rules are not allowed.

-iptables rules that do not specify any IPv4 local or remote IP addresses will also apply to IPv6 traffic.
+iptables rules that do not specify any IPv4 remote IP addresses will also apply to IPv6 traffic.
 IPv6 addresses are not permitted in any rule.

 #### AppDB Redirection Rules